codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 2. Maybe the 2nd element in the word2vec representation here captures the hero/villian features.
 That’s why ‘Batman’ and ‘Spiderman’ have higher values and, ‘Joker’ and ‘Thanos’ have smaller values.

-3. One might say that the 3rd component of the word vectors represent the supernatural powers/abilities.
+3. One might say that the 3rd component of the word vectors represent the **supernatural powers/abilities**.
 We all know that ‘Batman’ and ‘Joker’ have no such superpowers and that’s why their vectors have small numbers at the 3rd position.

 ## Bag Of Words